Here is the table content of the article we will cover on this topic.

 3. Hierarchical Inheritance

-class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } class Swift extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } class Alto extends Car { String carName = "Alto"; String modelName = "Zxi"; String color = "Black"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } public class AllCars { public static void main(String arg[]) { // We can get information by creating the serpate objects Swift swift = new Swift(); swift.getCarDetails(); swift.getModelDetails(); Alto alto = new Alto(); alto.getCarDetails(); alto.getModelDetails(); } }
+class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } class Swift extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } class Alto extends Car { String carName = "Alto"; String modelName = "Zxi"; String color = "Black"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } public class AllCars { public static void main(String arg[]) { // We can get information by creating the separate objects Swift swift = new Swift(); swift.getCarDetails(); swift.getModelDetails(); Alto alto = new Alto(); alto.getCarDetails(); alto.getModelDetails(); } }

 Output: Company name of Car = Suzuki